 Dismissal is one of the inevitable elements of human resource management.
-An employer can lessen a possible adverse impact of dismissal by complying with legal requirements dismissal.
+An employer can lessen a possible adverse impact of dismissal by complying with legal requirements for dismissal.

 The following are the basic requirements for dismissal based on the labor standards act (LSA) of Korea.